jamesirving/wedding/src/pages/details/index.md

       [Map](https://goo.gl/maps/ntypvNdtqfTGsmAE6)
     heading: Where
   - detail: >-
       * #### 4:00 pm - Arrive at Poets lane

-        * \    Parking available on site.
+        * Parking available on site.
       * #### 4:15 pm - Ceremony

       * #### 5:00 pm - Lawn games

-        * \    The reception is also at Poet's Lane so just relax and have some fun while we run off to take some photos.
+        * The reception is also at Poet's Lane so just relax and have some fun while we run off to take some photos.
       * #### 5:30 pm - Canapes, refreshments

       * #### 6:30 pm - Reception

-        * \    Same location
+        * Same location.
       * #### 11:00 pm - Wrap up
     heading: Schedule
   - heading: Should I bring a gift?